lsvirak85/AWS-CLI-Crash-Course-IAM-/README.md

 ## Lab Setup

-For this lab, you will need to have completed the previous lab to have the required access keys for interacting with the AWS command line.
+For this lab, you will need to have completed the previous lab (Cloud Security IAM Lab) to have the required access keys for interacting with the AWS command line.

 ## Lab - Step by Step Instructions